zauberzeug/nicegui-template/CONTRIBUTING.md

 When using AI assistants:

-- Review [AGENT.md](AGENT.md) for template-specific guidelines
+- See this file for specific guidelines -- the other files mentioned above are just symlinks to the template files
-- Always review and understand AI-generated code before committing
+- Always review and understand AI-generated code before committing -- you must take full responsibility for the code you commit
 - Ensure the code follows our style guidelines and principles
 - Test template generation with various option combinations
 - Don't blindly accept suggestions - think critically about the solutions